tomnatt/dice-roller/README.md

 * `npm install`
 * `npm start`
 * `npm test`
+* 'npm run coverage'

 Or, for auto-reloading use `nodemon`:

 * `npm install nodemon --global`
 * `nodemon server.js`

+## Testing

+Testing is done using Mocha and Chai.
+Coverage is checked using Istanbul.

 ## To do